March 11, 2019

 AWA’s Bistcho Area of Concern is a patchwork of wetlands and large tracts of mixedwood forests.
 PHOTOS: © AWA FILES

 Bistcho is a diverse boreal wilderness that not only provides critical habitat for a multitude of wildlife species, but it also provides many important ecological services such as carbon storage, water retention, filtration, and the dispersal of nutrient rich water.
-Given the extreme sensitivity of this wilderness and its remoteness, AWA believes Bistcho requires protection from any surface disturbance, with thoughtful management by local First Nations in order to conserve this irreplaceable landscape.
+Given the extreme sensitivity of this wilderness and its remoteness, AWA believes Bistcho requires protection from industrial surface disturbance, with thoughtful management by local First Nations in order to conserve this irreplaceable landscape.

-AWA’s Bistcho Area of Concern falls within serene northern Boreal Forest Natural Region of Alberta.
+AWA’s Bistcho Area of Concern falls within the expansive northern Boreal Forest Natural Region of Alberta.
 Directly west of Wood Buffalo National Park, Bistcho is an ecologically diverse wilderness that is defined by numerous wetlands including sphagnum peat plateau bogs, channel fens and mixedwood boreal forests that are home to many wildlife species in addition to threatened woodland caribou.
 Cooler climatic conditions of this region only allows for short growing seasons and contribute to permafrost soils, which renders these vegetative communities highly susceptible to disturbance.
-Forestry and oil and gas activities have persisted on the surrounding landscapes of many decades, with the encroachment of development causing reason for concern.
+Forestry and oil and gas activities have persisted on the surrounding landscapes for many decades, with the encroachment of development causing reason for concern.

 AWA’s Bistcho Area of Concern is 3503 km2 of public lands that is currently subject to a multiple land-use designation, with no formally protected areas.
 Industrial clearcut logging and extensive petroleum and natural gas exploration and developments have extended across the surrounding landscapes of Bistcho for many decades.